ygtdalkilic/NanoGaze-MLOps/README.md

 # NanoGaze MLOps (Still in development)

-An MLOps pipeline that solves LLM hallucination.
+An MLOps pipeline that tries minimize LLM or any language model hallucination.
 A local AI agent searches the internet and dumps findings — the dual-engine architecture fact-checks and filters that dump so only verified, trustworthy data survives.

 ---